saltstack/salt-enhancement-proposals/0000-py-version-support.md

          salt/modules/vboxmanage.py, salt/utils/virtualbox.py,
          salt/cloud/clouds/virtualbox.py)

-Both of these projects have not had commits recently added to the project in years.
+Both of these projects have not had commits added to the project in years.
 This will need to be documented for the Sodium release to make it clear that these modules will not work unless the upstream projects add Python 3 support.